isabella232/mobile-services.de-DE/help/blackberry/video-qs.md

 ---
-description: Der allgemeine Prozess zur Videomessung ist für sämtliche AppMeasurement-Plattformen sehr ähnlich.
-Dieser Abschnitt bietet eine grundlegende Übersicht über die Aufgaben der Entwickler sowie Codebeispiele.
+description: Der allgemeine Prozess zum Messen von Videos ist auf allen AppMeasurement-Plattformen sehr ähnlich.
+This section provides a basic overview of the developer tasks along with code samples.
-seo-description: Der allgemeine Prozess zur Videomessung ist für sämtliche AppMeasurement-Plattformen sehr ähnlich.
-Dieser Abschnitt bietet eine grundlegende Übersicht über die Aufgaben der Entwickler sowie Codebeispiele.
+seo-description: Der allgemeine Prozess zum Messen von Videos ist auf allen AppMeasurement-Plattformen sehr ähnlich.
+This section provides a basic overview of the developer tasks along with code samples.
-seo-title: Video-Analytics
+seo-title: Video Analytics
-title: Video-Analytics
+title: Video Analytics
 uuid: 0d2731f3-77a9-4db1-9a8c-1e56c212ecb4
 translation-type: tm+mt
-source-git-commit: 5fbba02eb61679344f638b6465e47b0d9ae5a988
+source-git-commit: c198ae57b05f8965a8e27191443ee2cd552d6c50
+workflow-type: tm+mt
+source-wordcount: '866'
+ht-degree: 63%

 ---

 # Video Analytics {#video-analytics}

-Der allgemeine Prozess zur Videomessung ist für sämtliche AppMeasurement-Plattformen sehr ähnlich.
-Dieser Abschnitt bietet eine grundlegende Übersicht über die Aufgaben der Entwickler sowie Codebeispiele.

-Weitere Informationen zur Videomessung finden Sie im Handbuch [Messen von Audio und Video in Adobe Analytics](https://docs.adobe.com/content/help/en/media-analytics/using/media-overview.html) .
-Die folgende Tabelle enthält die Mediendaten, die an Analytics gesendet werden.
-Verwenden Sie Verarbeitungsregeln, um die Kontextdaten in der Spalte „Kontextdatenvariable“ zu einer Analytics-Variablen so zuzuordnen, wie dies in der Spalte „Variablentyp“ beschrieben wird.

-## Map player events to Analytics variables
+The general process to measure video is very similar across all AppMeasurement platforms.
+This section provides a basic overview of the developer tasks along with code samples.

+For more information about Video measurement, see the [Measuring audio and video in Adobe Analytics](https://docs.adobe.com/content/help/de-DE/media-analytics/using/media-overview.html) guide.
+In der folgenden Tabelle finden Sie die Mediendaten, die an Analytics gesendet werden.
+Use processing rules to map the context data in the Context Data Variable column to an Analytics variable as described in the Variable Type column.

+## Player-Ereignisse Analytics-Variablen zuordnen

 * **a.media.name**

-   (Erforderlich) Erfasst den Namen des Videos, wie in der Implementierung angegeben, wenn ein Besucher das Video auf irgendeine Weise ansieht.
-Sie können Classification für diese Variable hinzufügen.
+   (Required) Collects the name of the video, as specified in the implementation, when a visitor views the video in some way.You can add classifications for this variable.

-   **(Optional)** Die Variable Custom Insight enthält Informationen zu Videopfaden.
+   **(Optional)** The Custom Insight variable provides video pathing information.

-   * Variablenname: eVar
+   * Variable name: eVar
       * Standardgültigkeit: Besuch
-      * Benutzerspezifischer Insight-Bericht (s.prop, wird zur Videopfadsetzung verwendet)
+      * Custom Insight (s.prop, used for video pathing)

 * **a.media.name**

    (**Optional**) Bietet Informationen zur Videopfadsetzung.
-Die Pfadgebung für diese Variable muss von ClientCare aktiviert werden.
+Pfade müssen für diese Variable von ClientCare aktiviert werden.

    * Ereignistyp: Benutzerspezifischer Insight-Bericht (s.prop)
-   * Benutzerspezifischer Insight-Bericht (s.prop)
+   * Custom Insight (s.prop)

 * **a.media.segment**

-   (**Erforderlich**) Erfasst Videosegmentdaten, einschließlich Segmentname und Reihenfolge, in der das Segment im Video erscheint.
+   (**Required**) Collects video segment data, including the segment name and the order in which the segment occurs in the video.
 Diese Variable wird gefüllt, indem Sie die Variable `segmentByMilestones` beim automatischen Verfolgen von Player-Ereignissen aktivieren oder indem Sie einen benutzerspezifischen Segmentnamen beim manuellen Verfolgen der Player-Ereignisse festlegen.

    For example, when a visitor views the first segment in a video, SiteCatalyst might collect `1:M:0-25` in the Segments eVar.
 The default video data collection method collects data at the video start (play), segment begin, and video end (stop) points.

-   Analytics zeichnet die erste Segmentansicht am Anfang des Segments auf, wenn der Besucher die Wiedergabe startet.
-Nachfolgende Segmentansichten werden aufgezeichnet, wenn das jeweilige Segment anfängt.
+   Analytics counts the first segment view at the start of the segment, when the visitor starts watching.
+Subsequent segment views as the segment begins.

    * Variablentyp: eVar
    * Standardgültigkeit: Seitenansicht

 * **a.contentType**

    Erfasst Daten zum Typ des Inhalts, der von einem Besucher angesehen wird.
-Von der Videomessung gesendete Hits erhalten den Content-Typ „video“.
-Diese Variable muss nicht exklusiv für die Videoverfolgung reserviert sein.
-Wenn Sie einrichten, dass andere Inhalte den Content-Typ mit dieser Variable melden, können Sie die Verteilung der Besucher über die verschiedenen Content-Typen hinweg analysieren.
+Treffer, die durch Videomessung gesendet werden, erhalten den Inhaltstyp &quot;Video&quot;.
+This variable does not need to be reserved exclusively for video tracking.
+Wenn Sie den Content-Typ anderer Inhaltsberichte mit dieser Variablen verwenden, können Sie die Verteilung der Besucher über die verschiedenen Inhaltstypen hinweg analysieren.
 Sie könnten z.
 B. andere Content-Typen mit Werten wie „article“ oder „product page“ über diese Variable mit Tags versehen.
 Im Hinblick auf die Videomessung können Sie über den Content-Typ Videobesucher identifizieren und somit Videokonversionsraten berechnen.

    * Variablentyp: eVar
    * Standardgültigkeit: Seitenansicht